DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 - **Practice (to be completed before class)**: Complete synopses on fero, eo, and sum in 3rd person plural.

 ### Friday, November 20
-- Irregular Verbs: volō, nōlō, and mālō
+- Reading practice
-**Morphology and Vocabulary (to be completed before class)**: Memorize the conjugation of [volo, nolo, and malo](https://lingualatina.github.io/textbook/reference/irregular-verbs-paradigms/), paying attention to where it breaks from our usual paradigms.
+- **Morphology and Vocabulary (to be completed before class)**: Review the verbs, adverbs, adjectives, and conjunctions for [Module 7](https://lingualatina.github.io/textbook/vocabulary/08-09-miscellany).
-- **Reading (to be completed before class)**: Review the section in our textbooks on [irregular verbs](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#irregular-verbs).
-- **Practice (to be completed before class)**: Complete synopses on volo, nolo, and malo in the 3rd person singular.

 [Back to top.](#top)